 - If there is no vomiting after 6 – 8 hours, start giving small amounts of water (10 ml / kg spread over 2 to 3 hours).
 If your dog vomits right after taking the water, go through a period of abstinence and try to get him to suck on small pieces of ice.
 And, if he does not vomit, continue to give him water, gradually increasing the amount.

 - After 12 hours without vomiting, give your dog small amounts of palatable food so as to give about 10 g / kg spread over 2 hours.
 Then do as for water for 1 to 2 days before giving it back to its usual food.
 If, during this phase, your dog vomits again, you can start again by monitoring his hydration.
 But it is advisable instead to consult your veterinarian.

 - Composition of a food when resuming the diet, some examples:

-( Warning !, This is not a balanced food therefore cannot be given in the long term)
+( Warning !, This is not a balanced food therefore cannot give in the long term)

 - Chicken and rice